RichardByrne95/CI-MS4-TuckIn/README.md

 <h2 align="center"><img src="https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/media/amiresponsive_mockup.PNG?raw=true"></h2>

-This is the repository for TuckIn - Dublin, a food delivery app, akin to JustEat and UberEats.
+This is the repository for TuckIn - Dublin, a food ordering app, akin to JustEat and UberEats.
 It provides a platform for restaurants and takeaways to display their menus and receive orders through a secure and streamlined process.

 [View live project here.](https://tuckin-ms4.herokuapp.com/)

+## Project Rationale

+The idea of building a food ordering application for the MS4 project came about after brainstorming multiple ideas and refining them with the help of my mentor.
+TuckIn was eventually chosen as not only would it comfortably fit within the criteria of the project, but it would also challenge me as a developer in creating a project larger than I had ever tackled before.

+As a contemporary food ordering platform, TuckIn would have to include everything from cuisines to restaurants, menus to individual foods, user accounts, a secure e-commerce checkout and much more.
+It would also require a significant amount of planning of the customer's journey through the application, getting them from homepage to order confirmation.
+Below, you will find multiple stages of planning and execution that was required to complete this project.
+As the project is so large for one novice developer, many features that were deemed unessential were added to the roadmap for development after the course has been completed.

 ## User Experience (UX)